kadam920522/gb-task/README.md

 ### Postman Requests
 I also added [Postman](https://www.postman.com/) request collection with valid sample input data to the repository for testing purpose which can be imported.

+### Integration Tests
+The solution contains integration tests which use Testcontainer for Postgresql.
+In order to run them successfully, docker should be up and running.